mobxjs/mobx/docs/actions.md

 </details>

-### `runInAction`
+## `runInAction`

 Usage:

 -   `runInAction(fn)`

 Use this utility to create a temporarily action that is immediately invoked.
 Can be useful in asynchronous processes.
-See the [above code block](#examples) for an example.
+Check out the [above code block](#examples) for an example.

 ## Asynchronous actions

-In essence asynchronous processes don't need any special treatment in MobX, as all reactions will update automatically regardless the moment in time they are caused.
+In essence, asynchronous processes don't need any special treatment in MobX, as all reactions will update automatically regardless of the moment in time they are caused.
-And since observable objects are mutable, it is generally safe to keep references to them during the duration of an action.
+And since observable objects are mutable, it is generally safe to keep references to them for the duration of an action.
 However, every step (tick) that updates observables in an asynchronous process should be marked as `action`.
 This can be achieved in multiple ways by leveraging the above APIs, as shown below.